Photo from Unsplash

 Morning

-Launch out into the deep, and let down your nets for a draught. — Luke 5:4
+When Jesus had finished speaking, He said to Simon, “Put out into deep water and let down your nets for a catch.” — Luke 5:4 BSB

 Evening